B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 Begin with the end in mind

-Many companies need clear goals to dive into search engine marketing.
+Many companies need clear goals to engage in search engine marketing.
 Spend some time identifying the key elements of your search engine marketing strategy.
-The following steps will walk you through the process of defining your strategy.
+The following steps will help you define your strategy.

 Define your search engine marketing goals.